worktheclock/replit.github.io/tutorials/29-paid-content-site.md

             raise ValidationError("Content name already taken.")
 ```

-When admins create content, they'll specify a name, a description, and a price, as well as upload both the PDF, and a preview image.
+When admins create content, they'll specify a name, a description, and a price, as well as upload both the PDF and a preview image.
 We've used WTForm's validators to restrict the file types that can be uploaded for each.
 Should we decide to branch out from selling PDFs in the future, we can add additional file extensions to the `file` field's `FileAllowed` validator.
 We could also make individual fields optional by removing their `InputRequired()` or `FileRequired()` validators.

 The final part of our form is a custom validator to reject new PDFs with IDs that match existing PDFs.
 Because we're validating on ID rather than name, admins won't be able to create PDFs with the same name but different capitalization (e.g. "Sherlock Holmes" and "SHERLOCK HOLMES").